-In partnership with the Greater Lowell Health Alliance, Lowell General Hospital in 2016 commissioned researchers and students from the University of Massachusetts Lowell to conduct a community health needs assessment to identify the unmet medical and public health needs within the Greater Lowell community.
-The geographic area assessed included the communities of Lowell, Billerica, Chelmsford, Dracut, Dunstable, Tewksbury, Tyngsborough, and Westford.
-This assessment involved primary data collection using focus groups and key informant interviews, as well as secondary data sources, such as the Massachusetts Department of Public Health MassCHIP database and the United States Census.
-Similar studies were conducted in 2010 and 2013.
+In partnership with the GLHA, Lowell General Hospital has commissioned researchers and students from the University of Massachusetts Lowell to conduct a Community Health Needs Assessment.
+The new assessment was conducted in 2022, with similar assessments conducted in 2010, 2013, 2016, and 2019.
+As in previous years, this process involves primary data collection using focus groups and online and in-person surveys, as well as secondary data sources, such as the Massachusetts Department of Public Health MassCHIP database and the United States Census.

 FOUNDATION FOR ACTION